 1. We Need a Little Extra Time for Order Processing

-We are a small company selling handmade, cold process artisan soaps, body butter, bath bombs and lip balm.
-We do aim to ship same or next business day, but please allow up to 2 days for processing of your order.
+We are a small company selling handmade, cold process artisan soaps, body butter, bath bombs, and lip balm.
+We do aim to ship the same or next business day, but please allow up to 2 days for processing your order.
 During holiday seasons, please allow up to 5 days for order processing.
 We will do our best to ship quicker than 2 days, but we cannot guarantee it.
 Most orders will then ship 1-3-day priority mail (depending on your state location) unless you select differently.
 You need to make sure that you select the proper shipping, or your order will be canceled and you will need to re-enter it (if you choose the "pick it up" instead of paying for shipping).
 If you need a better idea of when your order will ship, always feel free to contact us.

 2. Are You a Perfectionist?